Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

-\end{thm} \begin{proof} The first step of the algorithm is analyzed in the same way as the proof of Theorem \ref{thm:ndd_Z}, and the second step is analyzed in the same way as the proof of Theorem \ref{thm:ndd_RZ}.
+\end{thm} \begin{proof} The first step of the algorithm is analyzed in the same way as the proof of Theorem \ref{thm:ndd_Z}, and the second step is analyzed in the same way as the proofs of Theorems \ref{thm:ndd_RZ} and \ref{thm:ndd_Z}.
 For the former, $\PDhat$ contains all $k$ defective items and $o(k)$ non-defective items under the conditions \eqref{eq:nid}--\eqref{eq:nind}, and for the latter, $\Shat$ contains all of the defective items and no non-defective items under the conditions \eqref{eq:niid}--\eqref{eq:niind}.
 The details are omitted to avoid repetition. \end{proof}

 As before, we can rephrase Theorem \ref{thm:ndd} to give a statement in terms of rates.
 That is, we can rewrite \eqref{eq:nid}, \eqref{eq:nind}, \eqref{eq:niid} and \eqref{eq:niind} using \eqref{eq:handy} to show that for given $\alpha$, $\beta$, $\xi$, and $\nu$ an achievable rate is: